Spark jobs

 nmMem

-: Amount of the host RAM available to YARN NodeManager.
+: Host RAM available to YARN NodeManager.
 This property is calculated using the following formula:total host RAM

-- The total host RAM is determined by the host class selected while creating the subcluster.
+- Total host RAM is based on the host class selected when creating the subcluster.

-- The fraction of RAM allocated for YARN NodeManager can be set in the
+- You can set the RAM share allocated for YARN NodeManager using the

 dataproc:nodemanager_available_memory_ratio